tripal/tripal_analysis_expression/README.md

 ### Content Types
 The is module provides four content types - Analysis: Expression, Biomaterial, Array Design, and Protocol.

 1. Analysis: Expression - The analysis: expression content type it built by hooking into the Tripal 2 Analysis module.
 This content type was modeled after the content types provided by the [Tripal InterPro Analysis](https://www.drupal.org/project/tripal_analysis_interpro) module and the [Tripal Blast Analysis](https://www.drupal.org/project/tripal_analysis_blast) module.
-This content type provides an interface to describe the experiment from which differential expression data was gathered.
-This content type provides the ability to describe either microarray differential expression data or next generation sequencing expression data (such as data obtained from RNASeq).
+This content type provides an interface to describe the experiment from which expression data was gathered.
+This content type provides the ability to describe either microarray expression data or next generation sequencing expression data (such as data obtained from RNASeq).
 This content type also provides a form to load expression data associated with the analysis.

 2. Biomaterial - The biomaterial content type represents the Chado biomaterial table.
 The Chado biomaterial table is a member of the Chado MAGE module.
 The biomaterial content type is similar to the [BioSample](http://www.ncbi.nlm.nih.gov/books/NBK169436/) content type provided by [NCBI](http://www.ncbi.nlm.nih.gov/).
 See the biomaterial description at the [GMOD wiki](http://gmod.org/wiki/Chado_Mage_Module#Table:_biomaterial).